A market mechanism for Southeast Asia's energy transition

 Reduce your exposure.

 Your PPA guarantees revenue.
 SPARC lets you keep that guarantee while offloading the cost of generation: fuel, cycling stress, operating expenditure, and delivery risk.
 A renewable operator takes on the physical obligation.
-You receive a negotiated transfer price.
+You retain profits and fix costs.
 Your PPA stays intact.
-Your capacity stays available for grid reliability.
+Your assets are untouched.

 The financial logic is simple.
-Where the transfer price plus avoided operating costs equals or exceeds what you would have earned by generating the MWh yourself, you are economically indifferent or better off.
+Where the retained value under the SPARC stream agreement plus avoided operating costs equals or exceeds what you would have earned by generating the MWh yourself, you are economically indifferent or better off.
 You control the pace.
 Start small, scale when it makes sense.

 PPA stays in force No contract modification.
 No counterparty replacement.
 The original agreement remains your legal foundation throughout.

-Profit preserved on every MWh Whether you generate the MWh yourself or sell the SPARC, your contracted margin remains with you.
+Profit preserved on every MWh Whether you generate the MWh yourself or transfer a SPARC stream, your contracted margin remains with you.

 Works for portfolio transition too If you own renewable assets, SPARC lets you move production rights from coal to your own green portfolio, without new auctions or contract awards.